A POTENTIALITY (2020, digital, 16mm film, 16 minutes)

 Winner of the Alice Guy Prize Special Mention at FID Marseille 2020.
 Notes from the Jury: A film which meticulously reflects upon the materiality of time following specific histories.
 While focusing on details, the images prevent us from accessing the whole.
 This gesture reflects the subject where voice has been violently stripped from the people, left silenced.
 The Special Mention for Prix Alice Guy goes to “A POTENTIALITY” by Dana Berman Duff.

-This piece is about the rise of fascism in Trump's America.
-It's built on a graphic project by Susan Silton in which she reprinted five pages of the New York Times from the 1930s.
-Her project has a disturbing resemblance to present day newspaper reports.
+This is a cautionary piece about looming totalitarianism in the world.
+It's built on a graphic project by Susan Silton in which she reprinted five front pages of the New York Times from the 1930s.
+Her project points out the disturbing resemblance to present day front pages of the New York Times and other newspapers.

-The actual title of Silton’s work is A potentiality long after its actuality has become a thing of the past which is from a quote from Hannah Arendt:
+The title of Silton’s work is A potentiality long after its actuality has become a thing of the past [ is from a quote from Hannah Arendt's Eichmann

 A POTENTIALITY is a continuation of my interest in using film to shoot printed material, as in the Catalogue series.
 I'm especially interested in the equivalence of the film grain to the halftone print dot at the base level of the construction of reproduced image and language.